fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ### Feb 23
+Pick one of these and come to class ready to share what you learned.
 - William Boyd, "Making Meat: Science, Technology, and American Poultry Production", 631--664.
+- Mark Finlay, "Hogs, antibiotics, and the industrial environments of postwar agriculture", 237--254.

 ### Feb 25
-- Mark Finlay, "Hogs, antibiotics, and the industrial environments of postwar agriculture", 237--254.

-{% include alert.html class='info' title='IN CLASS' text="
-Week-in-Review Quiz Review
-"%}
+NO CLASS!

-{% include alert.html class='danger' title='DUE: QUIZ' text="
+{% include alert.html class='danger' title='DUE: WEEK IN REVIEW' text="
-Same quiz routine as always.
-Be sure to complete the quiz by midnight or let me know what your plan is.
+For this week, write ~600 words on what you learned or thought was most significant about industrializing farms.
+Submit on the discussion board on Learn as usual.
 "%}